Chaunté Lowe: Personal life

 She took a year off from competition in 2007 and gave birth to her daughter, Jasmine.
 Another daughter was born in April 2011.
 She is married to Mario Lowe, a triple jumper.
 She graduated from Georgia Institute of Technology in May 2008.

-She is currently attending Western Governors University for her master's degree.
+In 2012, she was attending Western Governors University online for a master's degree.

-In 2019 she was diagnosed with triple negative breast cancer, a cancer that affects women of West African ancestry at high rates.
+In 2019, she was diagnosed with triple negative breast cancer, a cancer that affects women of West African ancestry at higher-than-average rates.
 She underwent a double mastectomy and chemotherapy to treat the disease.
 She was awarded the NCAA Inspiration Award in 2021 for continuing to share her story in order to raise awareness and provide hope for others.